syncfusion-content/windowsforms-docs/WindowsForms/HTMLUI/HTML-Elements.md

 ## HTML Element

 The HTML element is used to specify that the document is an HTML document.
-It is mentioned by the &lt;html&gt; tag in the HTML document.
+It is mentioned by the <html> tag in the HTML document.
 The properties and methods of this element are defined in the HTMLElementImpl class.

 ## HR - Horizontal Rule Element